 The computer networks can be formed either with LAN (Local area network) or with WAN (Wide area network) through workstations, switches, bridges, hubs, devices, and servers.
-If they are at one location then they referred to as LAN which also called a broadcast domain.
+If they are at one location then they are referred to as LAN which is also called a broadcast domain.
 Several networks are connected virtually or logically as one LAN.
 In this, the packet is not sending to all the devices which are in-network but to a specific broadcast domain.

 Every Virtual LAN has a unique broadcast domain.
 For different Virtual LANs, Layer 3 devices require to communicate while the same Virtual LAN switch is used.
 In Virtual LANs, Layer 3 devices separate the broadcast domain and Layer 2 header failed to verify one network from another.

 - In the above example, 5 workstations are connected to the Layer 2 switch which supports it.
 Workstation 1, workstation 2 and workstation 3 are connected 100 while Workstation 4 & 5 are connected VLAN 200.
 Here WS1, WS2 & WS3 are connected to the same Virtual LAN, hence they included in the same broadcast domain.
 Here, the switch is able to send a packet between workstations WS1, WS2 & WS3.

 - Similarly for WS4 & WS5 switch will send the packets.
 As they are in the same VLAN there is no need for Layer 3 device.
 However, without Layer 3 devices like router, WS1 & WS4 will not be able to communicate with each other.
 Similarly, WS2 or WS3 will not be able to communicate with WS5 without the Layer 3 device.
 Therefore, Layer 3 devices needed to communicate between workstations that are on different LAN.